chikamichi/logg/README.md

 As logging is all about building meaningful messages, one should be provided with efficient tools to define how a message is rendered, once the data are available.
 Logg uses Tilt to help you define how a message looks like and what does it contain.
 Tilt is a wrapper around several template engines (you may know about ERB, haml, or the raw `String`, but there are many others).
 Just tell Logg which format you want to use and go ahead.

+All supported template formats and rendering options are documented under `examples/` and by the Cucumber features.

     class Foo
       include Logg::Er

-      # let's use vanilla ruby code for the first example,
+      # let's use vanilla ruby code for the first example
-      # assuming we are handling HTTP requests
       logger.as(:foo) do
         puts "…"
       end